Grace your necks with these super fun jewel-shaped pieces!

 HERE’S AN EXAMPLE OF HOW TO USE NAIL VARNISHES TO COLOUR YOUR PIECE OF PLASTIC.

 This short video demonstrates how to use any old nail polish creatively.
-Add drops of varnish into a basin of warm tepid water, and the polish will emerge together.
+Add drops of varnish into a basin of warm, tepid water, and the polish will emerge together.

-You can flick the nail varnish to create a pattern, then slide pieces of plastic into the solution instead of paper and you will get a fabulous result!
+You can flick the nail varnish to create a pattern, then slide pieces of plastic into the solution instead of paper, and you will get a fabulous result!

 Allow to dry, then cut into selected shapes.